Louisiana State Income Tax

-Louisiana collects a state income tax at a maximum marginal tax rate of 6.00%, spread across three tax brackets.
+Louisiana collects a state income tax at a maximum marginal tax rate of %, spread across tax brackets.
 Like the Federal Income Tax, Louisiana's income tax allows couples filing jointly to pay a lower overall rate on their combined income with wider tax brackets for joint filers.
-There are a total of twenty one states with higher marginal income tax rates then Louisiana.

 Louisiana Tax Deductions